aplteam/Meddy/Docs/ReadMe.md

 Requirements
 ------------

-Up to version 1.7.0 Meddy required the .NET framework for some functionality.
-This is not the case from version 1.8.0
+Meddy requires the .NET framework to be available.

 CSS Style sheets
 ----------------